Read this story in Arabic on CNNArabic.com

 Earlier, the White House issued a statement calling on Morsi “to take steps at this historic time to advance national unity by reaching out to all parties and constituencies,” including respecting the rights of women and religious minorities such as Coptic Christians.

-Wael Ghonim, a former Google executive who helped organize the 2011 revolution, posted on Twitter: "The first elected civilian Egyptian president in the history of modern Egypt.
-The revolution continues."
+Wrote Wael Ghonim, the then-Google executive who helped organize the 2011 revolution, on Twitter: “The first elected civilian Egyptian president in the history of modern Egypt.
+The revolution continues.”

 CNN’s Ben Wedeman, Dan Rivers, Holly Yan and journalists Mohamed Fadel Fahmy and Ian Lee contributed to this report.